plurb/Aetherwynn-Unstable-Isotopes/Classes/Warlock/Patrons/Spirit Patron.md

 ### Unarmoured Defence

-While you are not wearing armour or wielding a shield, your AC equals `10 + your Dexterity modifier + your Charisma modifier`
+While you are not wearing armour or wielding a shield, your AC equals `10 + your Dexterity modifier + your Charisma modifier`.

 ### Bonus Proficiencies